Emmotes/ic_spoilers/docs/farideh.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
-> Increase the post-stack effect of Pact Family by 500% when Havilar is in the formation.
+> Increases the post-stack effect of Pact Family by 500% when Havilar is in the formation.
 Additionally, whenever Havilar sacrifices her Imps, the stack cap of Chosen of Asmodeus is increased by 2, stacking up to 5 times (10 additional stacks total).
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>